zettsu-t/sudokusse/sudokusse.md

 $ target/debug/sudoku_rust ../data/sudoku_example.txt
 ```

-If you specify one or more sudoku puzzle files, __sudoku_rust__ solves
+If you specify one or more Sudoku puzzle files, __sudoku_rust__ solves
 puzzles in the files.
 Otherwise, __sudoku_rust__ takes puzzles from
 stdin.
 Some options are available to compare execution time with the
 C++/SSE based solvers.

 * -n Number : solve only the head Number of puzzles (equivalent to ```head -n Number ../data/sudoku_example.txt | sudoku_rust```)
-* -s : do not print solutions to save time to writing them into stdout
+* -s : do not print solutions to save time to write them into stdout
 * -1 : run on a single thread instead of multi-threads
 * -v : verify solutions and panic if it finds a wrong solution